Clara's Story

 graduated from Ole Miss in May, 1940, worked for International Harvester

-just five months when he was caught up in the first draft of WWII.
-He
+just five months when he was caught up in the first draft of WWII, receiving his

 Patton's Outfit at Fort Benning, GA.
 Seeing that he had worked for